Solvro/web-juwenalia/README.md

 ### Welcome to the repository of the Juwenalia #wrocławrazem official website!

 This app is the result of collaboration between members of the Solvro Science Club and the Students' Union of Wrocław University of Science and Technology.
 It serves as the official communication channel between the event organizers and its participants.
 Its main goal is to quickly and conveniently provide all the essential information for festival goers - without the need to search through social media.
-Event schedule, map, artists - all of that in one place!
-What's more, thanks to integration with the organizer's Facebook account, we ensure that You will always stay up-to-date!
+Event schedule, map, artists - all in one place!
+What's more, thanks to integration with the organizer's Facebook account, we ensure that you will always stay up-to-date!

 ## Our team